WaleeTheRobot/order-flow-bot/README.md

 # Usage

+OrderFlowBot may not work if using a version of NinjaTrader below 8.1.2.1.
+This is the minimum version supporting features up to C# 8.
 The below are information about OrderFlowBot usage.

 ### ATM Strategy

 OrderFlowBot uses an ATM Strategy.
 The default is called OrderFlowBot.
-This will be used when a strategy's requirements our met for entry.
+This will be used when a strategy's requirements are met for entry.
 You will need to create an ATM Strategy and include it in OrderFlowBot options.

 ### Buttons